Gastroenterology Professional Society Guidance on Endoscopic Procedures during the COVID-19 Pandemic

 A. Absent other reasons that present a threat to the airway, intubation is not indicated for all EGDs.
 Proper use of PPE, including N95 masks is paramount.

-Q. Does septic patient with an unknown and not obvious respiratory cause undergoing EUS or ERCP require use of an N95 mask?
+Q. Does a septic patient with an unknown and not obvious respiratory cause undergoing EUS or ERCP require use of an N95 mask?

 A. All EGDs require proper PPE, including use of N95 masks.